VyNgo97/poke-api/README.md

-Pokedex api with simple react front end
+Pokedex API with postgresql backend and react front end